Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields: Results

-The morphological parameters for all the \Euclid detected sources have been measured by running the \texttt{SourceXtractor++} code \citep{2020ASPC..527..461B, 2022ASPC..532..329K}, fitting the detections as two-dimensional Sérsic profiles (\citealp[see][]{Q1-TP004} \citealp[and][for further details]{Q1-SP040}).
-Here, we focus on the Sérsic radius $R_e$ and the Sérsic index $n_{\rm S}$.
-In order to be more conservative, following what was found in \citet[][see their Fig.\,2]{Q1-SP040}, in addition to the cuts described in Sect.\,\ref{sc:Data}, we also remove the sources whose fit does not converge to a solution.
-In these cases the Sérsic axis ratio is exactly equal to one, and the Sérsic index $n_{\rm S} < 0.302$ or $n_{\rm S} > 5.45$.
-These cuts reduce our sample for morphological analysis by $17\%$ leaving a total of \num{6702811} sources.
+The morphological parameters of all the \Euclid-detected sources were measured by running the \texttt{SourceXtractor++} code \citep{2020ASPC..527..461B, 2022ASPC..532..329K}, fitting the detections as two-dimensional Sérsic profiles (\citealp[see][]{Q1-TP004} \citealp[and][for further details]{Q1-SP040}).
+Here, we focus on the Sérsic radius, $R_e$, and the Sérsic index, $n_{\rm S}$.
+In order to be more conservative, following what was found in \citet[][see their Fig.\,2]{Q1-SP040}, in addition to the cuts described in Sect.\,\ref{sc:Data}, we also removed the sources whose fit did not converge on a solution.
+In these cases, the Sérsic axis ratio is exactly equal to one, and the Sérsic index $n_{\rm S} < 0.302$ or $n_{\rm S} > 5.45$.
+These cuts reduce our sample for morphological analysis by $17\%$, leaving a total of \num{6702811} sources.

 In the two bottom rows of Fig.\,\ref{fig:MS_dep_full}, we report the \gls{ms}, colour-coded for the median values of $n_{\rm S}$ (middle-bottom row) and $R_{\rm e}$ (bottom row), converted from arcseconds to kiloparsecs for the predicted photo-$z$).
 We note that the higher values of $n_{\rm S} > 3$ are associated with the most massive, low-\gls{sSFR} objects, and the radii, $R_{\rm e}$, increase with stellar mass at all redshifts.
 The combination of the limited volume of Universe sampled at low $z$ with the increasing difficulty of properly identifying smaller galaxies at higher redshifts due to the fixed \Euclid resolution (roughly translating into a limit in measured effective radiuses, $R_{\rm e, lim } \simeq 2$ -- $3\,{\rm kpc}$, in the redshift interval $[0.5$, $3.0]$) results in an apparent decrease in $R_{\rm e}$ with cosmic time, as the distributions of galaxies falling within each stellar mass--SFR bin suffer from this size incompleteness.